Information for Families

 - Authorization to Administer Medication

 - Epi-pen/Inhaler Permission (programs other than Athletic Camps)

-- Athletics Epi-pen/Inhaler Permission
+- Athletic Camps Epi-pen/Inhaler Permission

 - Transportation Permission (for students driving, walking, biking)

 - UNH Sunscreen/Bug Spray Guidelines